 Cutting Edge NeuroGym Equipment and Program

-With the assistance of the right circumstance, such as equipment and training, the brain has an amazing ability to re-learn lost motor skills.
+With the availability and use of tailor made systems, such as equipment and training, the brain has an amazing ability to re-learn lost motor skills.
 Recognizing this and the importance of maintaining physical abilities as we age, Fresh River has invested in an active restorative program and equipment known as NeuroGym.

-For many residents of a skilled nursing facility, an important outcome of their short term rehab stay is to gain functional independence by regaining strength, coordination and motor abilities such as dynamic balance and improved gait.
+For many residents of a skilled nursing care center, an important outcome of their short term rehab stay is to gain functional independence by regaining strength, coordination and motor abilities such as dynamic balance and improved gait.
 The NeuroGym physical activation program is overseen by the highly trained Rehabilitation Team.

 After assessing each resident’s functional level, the Rehabilitation Team works with the resident to achieve improvements in function such as the ability to transition from sitting to standing.
 The NeuroGym machine for this purpose is known as the Sit-to-Stand Trainer and has clinical applications for patients with Stroke, Traumatic Brain Injury, Partial Spinal Cord Injury, Hip and Knee Replacement, loss of standing ability and other diagnoses.
 It is highly effective in maintaining and improving lower extremity strength, thus contributing to steadier mobility and stability.